tonymamo/getpackup/src/pages/blog/2021-04-27-tips-tricks-from-the-pros.md

 ---
 ### **[Cody Townsend](http://www.codytownsend.com)**

-*Cody AKA the peoples skier, is a successful and accomplished mountain athlete.
+*Cody AKA the people's skier, is a successful and accomplished mountain athlete.
 If he’s not busy being a Hollywood stunt double then he's working on his goal of skiing all fifty of North America's classic descents and documenting the action through a [youtube series called “The Fifty”.](https://skithefifty.com/the-classics) His great attitude and sense of humor make him an entertaining person to follow along with.*

 <br />